otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing-render-deployment.md

 - `describe`: A function that groups tests together
 - `it`: A function that defines a test case
-- `chai.request.execute`: A function that sends a request to the API
+- `chai.request`: A function that sends a request to the API
 - `chai.expect`: A function that makes assertions

 ---